Yeast infection symptoms, what causes them, over-the-counter vs prescription treatment, and when to see a provider.

 Book a Visit →What Causes Yeast Infections

-Yeast infections are caused by an overgrowth of Candida, a type of fungus that normally lives in small amounts on the skin and inside the body, including the mouth, throat, gut, and vagina.
-Under healthy conditions, the vaginal microbiome maintains a careful balance between beneficial bacteria (primarily Lactobacillus species) and small populations of yeast.
-When this balance is disrupted, Candida can multiply rapidly and cause infection.
+Yeast infections are caused by an overgrowth of Candida, a fungus that normally lives in small amounts on the skin and inside the body (the mouth, throat, gut, and vagina).
+Under healthy conditions, the vaginal microbiome keeps a careful balance between helpful bacteria (mainly Lactobacillus species) and small amounts of yeast.
+When that balance is disrupted, Candida can multiply quickly and cause infection.

-The most common species responsible for vaginal yeast infections is Candida albicans, which accounts for approximately 85 to 90 percent of cases.
-However, non-albicans species such as Candida glabrata are becoming more prevalent and can be more resistant to standard antifungal treatments.
+The most common species behind vaginal yeast infections is Candida albicans, which accounts for about 85 to 90 percent of cases.
+Non-albicans species such as Candida glabrata are becoming more common and can be more resistant to standard antifungal treatments.

 Common Symptoms